CarmeloMaitaO/CarmeloMaitaO/README.md

 Hello, I'm Carmelo Maita, a TSU in informatics.
-I'm open help in any project you have in mind, so ask freely.
+I'm open to help in any project you have in mind, so ask freely.

 ### Languages I use: